Readings for Friday July 8, 2011

 You will be hated by all because of my name, but whoever endures to the end will be saved.
 When they persecute you in one town, flee to another.
 Amen, I say to you, you will not finish the towns of Israel before the Son of Man comes."
 (Matthew 10:22-23)

 Imagine that you are in a job interview, and the interviewer begins telling you about the job.
 He begins telling you that in this job you will need to sacrifice a great deal, people will hate you, men will hand you over to authorities for punishment, you will be persecuted, scourging may be a regular part of your day, and the people closest to you may betray you all because of this job.
 Then the interviewer says, "how does this all sound to you, are you still interested in the job?"
 How many of us would be eager to accept such a task?
-I don't imagine many of us taking a job such as this.
-This is just the job however that Christ has in store for us.
+I don't imagine many of us taking a job such as this; but this is just the task however that Christ has in store for us.
 Yes, it will be extremely hard, but if we will just trust in Him and endure to the end, then we know that the compensation for this job is well worth the risks that it will take.

 In the first readings today, God asked Jacob to trust in Him and go to Egypt, and Jacob obeyed.
 Today, God is asking us to trust in Him and follow Him wherever He leads us.
 He is warning us ahead of time that things will be challenging and difficult, but if we can push through until the end, we will have an eternal reward in heaven.